For payments made on or after 13 October 2020

-You should use this table if you make any of the following payments on a monthly basis:
+You should use this table if you make any of the following payments on a fortnightly basis:

 - salary, wages, allowances and leave loading to employees